 - Georgia O’Keeffe Museum, Santa Fe, NM, with Liz Neely

 - Lux Art Institute, Encinitas, CA, with Andrew Utt and Claudia Cano

 - Mississippi Museum of Art, Jackson, MS, with McKenzie Drake

 - Newark Museum of Art, Newark, NJ, with Deborah Kasindorf and Silvia Flippini Fantoni

 - RED EYE Theater, Minneapolis, MN, with Emily Gastineau, Jeffrey Wells, and Rachel Jendrzejewski

 - Weisman Art Museum, Minneapolis, MN, with Katherine Covey and Susannah Schouweiler

-The idea of this project is very humble and straightforward: we will bring the group together and provide workshops in design thinking and LEGO Serious Play, facilitation, coaching, and outside perspectives.
-The participants will bring their vast professional expertise, imagination, and intimate knowledge of their communities, missions, and values.
-We’ll meet weekly over the course of 10 weeks, and together we’ll try to nudge new experiments and ideas into the light of day.
+The idea of this project was very humble and straightforward: we brought the group together and provided workshops in design thinking and LEGO Serious Play, facilitation, coaching, and outside perspectives.
+The participants brought their vast professional expertise, imagination, and intimate knowledge of their communities, missions, and values.

 A version of this article originally appeared on the Using Data website and was authored by Michael Peter Edson.